-Gas Accessible parts of the system were visually inspected without removing fittings.
+, Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room.
+Mains supply.
+Plumbing work, where seen, was formed in PVC and copper piping.
+There is a three piece suite within the bathroom and a two piece suite and shower unit within the en-suite shower room.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within the under stair cupboard.
-This heats steel radiators and also appears to provide hot water on demand.
+The property benefits form having a gas fired boiler which serves steel panelled radiators.
+There is a hot water tank which is presumed to provide domestic hot water to the property.
 Drainage Drainage covers etc. were not lifted.
-Diamage covers cto.
-Were not inted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage is presumed to be connected to the main public sewer.